 Where are the major agricultural regions of California?

 The truth is that produce is grown almost across the whole state – the only parts of California that don’t grow something are either too hot or too high in altitude.
+However, among the many regions with agriculture, the largest are the San Joaquin Valley, the Salinas Valley in Monterey, and the Imperial Valley.

-Of course, there are certain areas that are best known for growing certain crops such as avocados and citrus in Southern California, lettuce in Monterey and Imperial counties, and wine in areas like Napa Valley or Lodi.
+And, proof that the San Joaquin takes the agricultural cake, more than 250 of the 400 crops grown in California are grown in the San Joaquin Valley.
+Of course, certain areas are best known for growing certain crops, such as avocados and citrus in Southern California, lettuce in Monterey and Imperial counties, and wine in regions like Napa Valley or Lodi.

 Wine Producing Regions In California

-It’s so popular that there are parts of California that are dominated by wine production such as San Luis Obispo, Paso Robles, Sonoma County, Monterey, and Mendocino.
+Speaking of what is grown in California, the world’s best-known agricultural product is undoubtedly world-class wine.
+It’s so popular that parts of California are dominated by wine production, including Santa Ynez Valley, Paso Robles, Sonoma County, Monterey, Lodi, and Mendocino.

 What Is Grown In California?

 Okay, now for the question you came for: what is grown in California?
 The answer is a LOT, and the state’s Mediterranean climate is to thank!
+California produces over 400 crops; here is a look at the produce the Golden State is best known for:

 - Citrus: Yes, you think of Florida for oranges, but California produces 80% of all the fresh citrus in the United States.
 Across the state, you’ll see citrus as varied as Meyer lemons, Kishu Mandarins, and Cara Cara oranges.

-- Dairy: California Dairy ranks first out of the fifty states in dairy production with more than 1,100 dairy farms, 99% of which are family-owned.
+- Dairy: California Dairy ranks first out of the fifty states in dairy production, with more than 1,100 dairy farms, 99% of which are family-owned.

 - Grapes: To be clear, there are two main categories of grapes in California: table grapes (the ones we eat) and wine grapes.
 Over 80 varieties of California table grapes are available from May through January.